 The tragedies at Columbine and Virginia Tech have resulted in an addition to the societal lexicon: active shooter.
 An active shooter is a person who appears to be actively engaged in shooting or attempting to shoot people in a populated area.
 These situations are dynamic and evolve rapidly, demanding immediate deployment of law enforcement resources to stop the shooting and mitigate harm to innocent victims.
 With situations now involving bladed weapons, vehicles, and other destructive means, UCSF Police Department now uses the national term: active threat.

-The UCSF Police Department has enhanced the equipment, training and exercises of its police officers to respond to an active shooter incident.
+The UCSF Police Department has enhanced the equipment, training and exercises of its police officers to respond to an active threat incident(s).
 We have also enhanced UCSF PD's ability to warn staff, students, faculty and affiliates – using the WarnMe mass notification system – if an imminent threat to life and safety occurs.

 For more information, UCSF students, faculty, staff and affiliates can log in to the UC Learning Center website and search for "active shooter" or click on the following link to go directly to the course page.

 Register personal contact information via WarnMe.